 With the help of Google Analytics, store owners and managers can easily track all important data including:

-- Track number of sessions/purchases and unique sessions/purchases
+- Track the number of sessions/purchases and unique sessions/purchases

 - Calculate accurate customer lifetime value (LTV)

 - Dive deeper with acquisition reports — analyze campaign performance, referrals, etc.